 Our Elite colour profiles

 By selecting your preferred profile, you can expect precise emulation results.
 However, if necessary, you can make adjustments to the raw file while utilizing the Cobalt profile to ensure colour consistency even after extensive post-production editing.
-Both calibrated and non-calibrated versions of each colour profile are available.
-The calibrated version produces results similar to a development and scan process that follows a calibrated colour workflow, while the non-calibrated version is akin to a product obtained through scanning at home or in a lab without white balance calibration.
+Both balanced and not-balanced versions of each colour profile are available.